open-AIMS/NEC-estimation/README.md

     #>   |                                                          |                                                  |   0%  |                                                          |*                                                 |   2%  |                                                          |**                                                |   4%  |                                                          |***                                               |   6%  |                                                          |****                                              |   8%  |                                                          |*****                                             |  10%  |                                                          |******                                            |  12%  |                                                          |*******                                           |  14%  |                                                          |********                                          |  16%  |                                                          |*********                                         |  18%  |                                                          |**********                                        |  20%  |                                                          |***********                                       |  22%  |                                                          |************                                      |  24%  |                                                          |*************                                     |  26%  |                                                          |**************                                    |  28%  |                                                          |***************                                   |  30%  |                                                          |****************                                  |  32%  |                                                          |*****************                                 |  34%  |                                                          |******************                                |  36%  |                                                          |*******************                               |  38%  |                                                          |********************                              |  40%  |                                                          |*********************                             |  42%  |                                                          |**********************                            |  44%  |                                                          |***********************                           |  46%  |                                                          |************************                          |  48%  |                                                          |*************************                         |  50%  |                                                          |**************************                        |  52%  |                                                          |***************************                       |  54%  |                                                          |****************************                      |  56%  |                                                          |*****************************                     |  58%  |                                                          |******************************                    |  60%  |                                                          |*******************************                   |  62%  |                                                          |********************************                  |  64%  |                                                          |*********************************                 |  66%  |                                                          |**********************************                |  68%  |                                                          |***********************************               |  70%  |                                                          |************************************              |  72%  |                                                          |*************************************             |  74%  |                                                          |**************************************            |  76%  |                                                          |***************************************           |  78%  |                                                          |****************************************          |  80%  |                                                          |*****************************************         |  82%  |                                                          |******************************************        |  84%  |                                                          |*******************************************       |  86%  |                                                          |********************************************      |  88%  |                                                          |*********************************************     |  90%  |                                                          |**********************************************    |  92%  |                                                          |***********************************************   |  94%  |                                                          |************************************************  |  96%  |                                                          |************************************************* |  98%  |                                                          |**************************************************| 100%
     #> Response variable suc modelled using a binomial distribution.

-The function shows the progress of the jags fit and returns the usual jags output (with a few other additions to this list).
-The function *check.chains* can be used to plot the chains and the chain ACF, so we can assess mixing and looks for other potential issues with the model fit.
-Initially *jagsNEC* will attempt to use starting values generated by the init function that we have specified for that type of model fit.
+The function shows the progress of the *jags* fit and returns the usual *jags* output (with a few other elements added to this list).
+The function *check.chains* can be used to plot the chains and the chain ACF, so we can assess mixing and look for other potential issues with the model fit.
+Initially *jagsNEC* will attempt to use starting values generated by the *init* function that we have specified for that type of model fit.
 It will run a small number of iterations and then test for good mixing.
 If the model fails to fit or the mixing is not very good (among chain variance is a lot bigger than within chain variance) *jagsNEC* with try up to *n.tries* more times to fit the data using the generated *init* function to try and obtain a successfuly fitted model with good mixing.
 If this still fails to yield a successful and/or well mixed model, *jagsNEC* will try up to *n.tries* more times using the default initial values as generated by R2jags.
 If no model is successfully fit an error will be returned indicating the model could not be fit succesfully.
 If a model is fit but still has poor mixing even after *n.tries* attempts, the model with the best mixing will be returned, with a warning to cautiously interpret the results and inspect the chain mixing diagnostic plot.

     check.chains(out)